Excel inventory management is good at the start but doesn’t end well.

 A system that keeps an up-to-the-minute account of your inventory.

-A software that integrates with your ecommerce and accounting apps seamlessly.
+Software that integrates with your eCommerce and accounting apps seamlessly.